trbck/tagged-logger/README.rst

 Tagged logger is not a yet another logging module handler.
 Instead it's a fully fledged package intended to store tagged log records into a Redis database.
-Log records can be string messages or any old jsonable objects.
+Log records can be string messages with optional attributes and tags.

 Usage
 -----